BREAKING: Supreme Court Affirms Obaseki As Governor Of Edo State • Channels Television

 The Supreme Court has dismissed the appeal filed by the candidate of the PDP challenging the election of Governor Godwin Obaseki for lacking in merit.

-The apex court said it will give its reasons for the judgment on July 24, 2017.
+The apex court said it would give in detail, its reasons for the judgment on July 24, 2017.

 A seven man panel led by the Chief Justice of Nigeria, Justice Walter Onneghen unanimously dismissed the appeal.